 In the persuasive type of management style, the manager has all the decision-making power in the business but keeps employees informed throughout.
 When employees are kept up-to-date with the company’s ongoing, they feel a sense of involvement.

-This type of management is called persuasive since the manager uses their persuasive skills to get employees on board with decisions by telling them the positives and benefits for them and the company.
-There is less conflict and disputes as employees feel they are a part of the decisions and don’t feel forced to comply.
+This type of management is persuasive since the manager uses their persuasive skills to get employees on board with decisions by telling them the positives and benefits for them and the company.
+There is less conflict and disputes as employees feel they are a part of the decisions and are not forced to comply.

 Pros of the Persuasive Management Style

-• A good relationship between employees and managers is built on the trust they have for one another, which leads to employee retention and productivity.
+A good relationship between employees and managers is built on trust, which leads to employee retention and productivity.

-• Employees are more likely to be accepting change as they are given plenty of notice and reasoning.
+Employees are more likely to accept change as they are given plenty of notice and reasoning.

 Cons of the Persuasive Management Style

-• Although employees feel valued, they don’t actually have much of a say in what is happening in the business.
+Although employees feel valued, they don’t have much of a say in what is happening in the business.

-• When employees are not listened to, they may reject any change being implemented.
+Employees who are not listened to may reject any change being implemented.

 A servant manager builds a good relationship with their employees.

-Servant is another type of management style that puts their employees’ welfare above all else.
-A servant manager focuses on building a good relationship with their employees in order to maintain a positive working environment.
-They encourage and praise employees in the hopes that this will lead to increased productivity and positive results.
+Servant management is another type of management style that prioritizes employees’ welfare.
+A servant manager focuses on building good relationships with their employees to maintain a positive working environment.
+They encourage and praise employees in the hope that this will lead to increased productivity and positive results.

-The thought behind this management style is that if you treat employees right and put all your energy into them, they will return the favour by putting in the work and having an interest in the success of the business.
+The idea behind this management style is that if you treat employees well and put all your energy into them, they will return the favour by putting in the work and being interested in the business’s success.

 Pros of the Servant Management Style

-• Employees will be more motivated to do their work, leading to an increase in productivity levels and better results for the business.
+Employees will be more motivated to do their work, which will increase productivity and improve business results.

 Cons of the Servant Management Style

-• If some employees know they will get away with complacency, then they will lose respect for their manager and be less likely to take them seriously.
+If some employees know they will get away with complacency, they will lose respect for their manager and be less likely to take them seriously.

 A transformational manager motivates employees to strive for excellence.

-Transformational is also a type of management style that is all about innovation and creativity in the organisation.
+Transformational is also a management style that is all about innovation and creativity in the organisation.
 Employees are encouraged to think outside the box and put forward their ideas.

 Cons of the Transformational Management Style

-• The fast-paced and challenging environment may be too difficult for some employees.
-If they can’t keep up with productivity, they will slow down the whole organisation.
+The fast-paced and challenging environment may be too complex for some employees.
+If they can’t keep up with productivity, the whole organisation will slow down.

 A collaborative manager focuses on involving employees in business goals.

 The collaborative management style focuses on involving employees in business goals.
-It is all about empowering employees to work together in order to solve problems.
-There is more respect and trust between employees and managers as employees do not feel like they are being spoken down to.
+It is all about empowering employees to work together to solve problems.
+As a result, there is more respect and trust between employees and managers, as employees do not feel like they are being spoken down to.

-Motivation and productivity are high as employees feel valued and useful in the business.
+Motivation and productivity are high as employees feel valued and valuable.
 This management leadership style follows the saying, “Two heads are better than one”.

 Pros of the Collaborative Management Style